Rooms 123, 101, and 164

 Do not expect to get letter grades written on work that is being handed back to you.
 I focus on offering feedback, so -- often, not always -- I withhold the letter grade for one day so as to help students focus on that feedback: the rubric, FCAs (focus-correction areas for your writing), comments in the margins.
 Grades will eventually be posted in HAC.
 Sometimes I forget to publish them, temporarily, for which this paragraph is an apology in advance.
 Remind me, and I'll fix that oversight.

 Work is due when it is due.
 Lead-time for the process has already been built into the schedule.
 Penalties will be applied when a student has not met his or her responsibilities for work (in most cases, late work incurs a one-grade penalty).
-If you need an extension, your responsibility is to request this, in person, as much in advance as possible.
+If you need an extension, your responsibility is to request this, face-to-face, as much in advance as possible.
 Only in extreme cases will an extension be granted with less than two days to go before an assignment is due.
 I reserve the right not to grant an extension at all; knowing how to advocate respectfully is a powerful skill for a student to learn, and one of the first and best lessons is that the requestor should never expect to be granted what he or she is requesting.
 Keep track of your responsibilities and your calendar and you will be well prepared.

 Please send email if you have any questions, ideas, or other stuff you want to talk about!